Response Resources for Leaders

 - Thoughts or desires to harm oneself or others or becoming violent.

-Through decisive, timely, and compassionate communication, leaders can greatly reduce fear and anxiety.
-Whether communicating directly with a person or family who is coping with a loss or addressing the wider public, leaders should:
+Through decisive, timely, and compassionate communication, leaders can reduce fear and anxiety.

 - Express empathy by acknowledging the emotions of those who are suffering.